Where: Nepal – Suraha (http://razvanciuca.com/map/)

 On the other side of the river we saw lots of elephants coming for the daily bath, plus other people gathering grass.
 Good material for photos.

-however happened during the second part of the day, while taking the longer walk to the jungle observatory where we slept that night.
+The real adventure however happened during the second part of the day, while taking the longer walk to the jungle observatory where we slept that night.

 Because we complained to the hotel manager (who booked the morning tour for us) about the fact that the guides didn’t follow the right track, we got an extra trekking in the afternoon right before going to the watch tower.